exoRift/goroutines.js/README.md

   CRIME_DATE
 }, {
   './suspects.json': ['default as suspects'],
   // Due to the behavior of the worker api, relative modules are usually resolved from the CWD, not the file directory.
-Bun exposes an API for module location resolution
+Bun exposes an API for module location resolution:
   // [Bun.resolveSync('./suspects.json', import.meta.dirname)]: ['default as suspects'],
   util: ['styleText']
 })()
 console.log(suspect)
 ```
+> [!CAUTION]
+> Try to avoid passing large amounts of data to workers via context, function call parameters, or generator passing
+> If the dataset already exists in a file and isn't required in the main thread, import it in the coroutine.